I went behind the front lines with the far-right agitators who invaded Berkeley

 By late morning, under a stand of trees several hundred feet back from the front line, people gather in front of a stage to hear the event's speakers.
 Three Percenter militiamen dressed in camouflage stand with their backs to the stage, looking out over the crowd.
 Their flag, and others from far-right groups, hangs from a tree.
 Speakers include Brittany Pettibone, a writer for AltRight.com who pushes the conspiracy theory of "white genocide."
 A man from a group called Based in LA identifies himself as a "gay, Christian, Trump supporter" and says, "If you wanted to call me a faggot, you can do that."
 An Oathkeeper leader calls for a round of applause for the Berkeley Police Department "because they didn't run" from the antifa.

 Kyle Chapman, known as "Based Stickman," takes the stage.
 Chapman became a figurehead of far-right street brawlers after a video went viral of him breaking a wooden signpost over the head of an antifa activist during the clash in March over Milo Yiannopoulos's thwarted Berkeley appearance.
 "No longer will we cower in the shadows," Chapman says.
-"It is time we push back against the assault on freedom loving Americans!
+"It is time we push back against the assault on freedom-loving Americans!
 This assault comes from all directions—the mainstream media, corrupt government officials, crony capitalism, and our education system which indoctrinates our youth.
 But today we stand opposed to one specific threat.
 And that threat is domestic terrorism!" he shouts, pointing in the direction of the left-wing side.
 "They have been relentless in trying to annihilate our constitutional right of free speech.
 They have destroyed and buried our communities.
 They are intent upon the destruction of Western civilization.
 Enough is enough!
 Your days are numbered and Americans will rise up against you!"
 The crowd cheers.
 Later, Chapman is arrested by Berkeley police on a warrant for the March assault.

-An African America woman from L.A., wearing a Trump T-shirt and an American flag bandana, takes the microphone.
+An African America woman from LA, wearing a Trump T-shirt and an American flag bandana, takes the microphone.
 "Do I look like a racist?!" she says.
 "Do I look like a Nazi?!
 I am a black American!"
 Another M-80 explodes in the distance.
 "African Americans are being put in categories as Muslims.
 We are not Muslims!
 We are not from Africa!
 We are black Americans.
 And for all you mothers and fathers out there: Protect your daughters because the Muslim Brotherhood believes in marrying nine-year-old girls.
 They are kidnapping these little girls in America.
 We as Americans have to take matters into our own hands."

 "We love you!" someone shouts.